JetBrains/Qodana/topics/dotnet-draft.md

 ##### Docker
 {id="dotnet-configure-solution-local-run"}

-You can configure a solution using the `--configuration` option:
+You can apply a configuration using the `--property` and `--configuration` options:

 <tabs group="docker-commands">
 <tab title="%qp%" group-key="qodana-dotnet">